xqb64/hstr.rs/README.md

 docker run -it -e USER="$USER" -e HOME="$HOME" -v /home:/home xqb64/hstr-rs:0.13.0
 ```

-Make sure you have ncurses packages installed.
+If you would like to directly install **hstr-rs** on your machine, make sure you have a Rust compiler and ncurses packages.

-If on Ubuntu:
+If on Ubuntu, run:
 ​
 ```
 sudo apt install libncurses5 libncurses5-dev libncursesw5 libncursesw5-dev